kpaonaut/VPGNet_for_lane/README.md

 Rui Wang @ Tsinghua University

-This project is implements lane detection algorithms, with the neural net model forked from [VPGNet](https://github.com/SeokjuLee/VPGNet).
+This project implements lane detection algorithms, with the neural net model forked from [VPGNet](https://github.com/SeokjuLee/VPGNet).
 Also check out [caltech lane detection repo](https://github.com/mohamedadaly/caltech-lane-detection).

-Real-time lane detection effect:
 <img src="./cordova1.gif" width="400">

+Real-time lane detection effect

 <img src="./HDMap.gif" width="1000">

 Lane detection for HD Map.
 From left to right: output from neural net, lane detection (marked in red lines) in bird's eye view, lane detection (marked in red lines) in driver's perspective.

-Output from neural network:
 <img src="./nn.gif" width="400">

+Output from neural network

 ## Overview
-This project modified the VPGNet implementation, with a focus on lane detection.
-It also made use of and modified the __inverse perspective mapping__ (IPM) from caltech lane detection.
+This project modifies the VPGNet implementation, with a focus on lane detection.
+It also made use of and modifies the __inverse perspective mapping__ (IPM) from caltech lane detection.

 This project aims to develop a clearer document for VPGNet usage, providing a clean interface for lane detection.
 Hopefully with this document you'll be able to __actually__ run VPGNet without too much pain.
 It also implements some of the post-processing techniques that are not provided in the original repo.
 Please check out their original repo referenced above, and cite their paper if it helped your research.